DarrenDanielDay/vscode-react-ui-demo/README.md

 ## TODO

-- Better CSS support
+- Better CSS support ------ maybe using [`snowpack`](https://www.snowpack.dev/)
-- Better communication API
+- Bundle communication APIs to a library or npm package
 - Fix issue of reload

 **Enjoy!**